reckel-jm/cantara/README.md

 On Linux, you can change the used graphical framework via the `--ws=qt5` or `--ws=gtk2` option.

-**Warning: The state of the master brunch is not stable and not ready for productive use yet!
+**Warning: The state of the master branch is not stable and not ready for productive use yet!
 If you want a stable version, please go to the [releases section](releases/).**

 ## Song templates
 Please consult the [documentation](https://www.cantara.app/tutorial/where-to-get-the-songs/) for learning which song formats are supported and where to get songs from.